damballa/parkour/doc/motivation.md

 Parkour pushes most composition of computation back to the language layer, as explicit composition of Clojure functions within MapReduce task functions.
 Task functions act on the portion of a distributed collection available within an individual task.
-The prevents Parkour from providing explicit cross-task operations, but allows task functions to call any Clojure collection function, not just the subset of methods provided by a distributed collection type.
+This prevents Parkour from providing explicit cross-task operations, but allows task functions to call any Clojure collection function, not just the subset of methods provided by a distributed collection type.
 Users must manually divide computations into tasks, but those tasks may combine into